 To search the collection, go to the online catalog search screen.
 Click on Advanced Search and click More Limits to select the location called AU: Visual Resources Center, Katzen Art Center.

-A small collection of exhibition catalogs donated by contemporary commercial galleries.
+A small collection of exhibition catalogs donated by contemporary commercial galleries (including Lehmann Maupin, Jack Shainman, Cheim & Reid, Mitchell-Innes & Nash, and more).
 Findable through the main library online catalog.
 Intended for use by studio art studios and may be used in the Katzen studios on a limited basis.
-Please consult with the Visual Resources Curator, Sam Sadow, (firstname.lastname@example.org) for assistance with access and use.
+Please consult with the Visual Resources Curator, Sam Sadow (email@example.com), for assistance with access and use.

 A modest graphic design browsing library is available as well as a selection of current graphic design journals such as Eye Magazine and Print.
 These materials have mostly not been cataloged and do not circulate.

 The AV Equipment Office, located within the VRC, circulates photo, video, and sound equipment to students currently enrolled in Studio Art or Graphic Design classes.
 A valid student id is required, as well as a signed equipment use agreement form.
-Equipment is included in the main library online catalog and described on Art Studio equipment blog and Graphic Design equipment blog.
+Equipment is included and searchable in the main library's online catalog, but there are more detailed descriptions and images of each item, as well as links to operating manuals in some cases, on the Studio Art and Graphic Design equipment blogs.
 Advanced equipment requires faculty approval.
 Equipment is available only when the office is open and overdue and damage fees are strictly enforced.
-Hours change each semester, see office for current schedule.